eschmidt001/E.Motion-2019/documents/design-journey.md

 - **Additional Notes**
   - TODO: Justify your decisions; additional notes.

-Task: Order 2 tickets for the next upcoming show.
+Task: Order 2 tickets for the next upcoming show next semester using the email cornell_student@cornell.edu
 - **Did you evaluate the desktop or mobile design?**
   - Pick one: desktop
 - **How did the user do?
 Did they meet your expectation?**